Avinash Persaud

 In October 2009, he was appointed an Expert Member of HMT's Audit and Risk Committee.

-He held the Mercer's School Memorial Chair in Commerce at Gresham College (2002–2005) and was subsequently elected a Fellow of Gresham College (2005–2008) and Emeritus Professor of Gresham College (2007-).
+He held the Mercer's School Memorial Chair in Commerce at Gresham College (2002–2005) and was subsequently elected a Fellow of Gresham College (2005–2008) and emeritus Professor of Gresham College (2007-).
 He is an elected member of the Council of the Royal Economic Society (2006–2010).
 He is a Governor and Member of the Council of the London School of Economics (2004–2008) and served on its Investments and Audit committees.
 He is a visiting fellow at the Centre for Financial Analysis and Policy, at the Judge Institute, University of Cambridge and is a Member of the Scientific Committee of the International Centre for Money and Banking Reports on the World Economy (Geneva, Switzerland).

-Persaud has published widely in academic and professional journals including International Finance, Oxford Review of Economic Policy, Central Banking and the Financial Regulator and his work has appeared in the financial press including The Economist and BusinessWeek.
+Persaud has published widely in academic and professional journals including International Finance, Oxford Review of Economic Policy, Central Banking and the Financial Regulator, and his work has appeared in the financial press including The Economist and BusinessWeek.
 He has authored a dozen "Op Ed" pieces for the Financial Times.
 He co-authored with John Plender Ethics and Public Finance, published by Longtail (2007) and edited Liquidity Black Holes, published by Risk Books, 2005.

 Persaud has won a number of prizes and awards in finance, including First Prize, Jacques de Larosiere Award from the Institute of International Finance (2000) and a Bronze, Amex Bank Award in 1994.
 He is known for creating a number of practical ideas and tools in finance including the EMU Calculator (1997), the Risk Appetite Index (1996) and the idea that market-sensitive risk management systems can create liquidity black holes in financial markets.

 Persaud is actively involved in education and poverty related charities.
 He is Deputy Chair of the Overseas Development Institute, He is a Member of the Finance Committee of Coram Family.
 He is a patron of the Bishnodat Persaud Scholarship and a former trustee of the Nita and Errol Barrow Educational Trust and the Lokahi Foundation.

 Persaud is the son of development economist Bishnodat Persaud and novelist Lakshmi Persaud.
 His elder brother is psychiatrist Raj Persaud and his younger sister is former city Economist Sharda Dean.

-Major publications

-The Fundamental Principles of Financial Regulation, with M. Brunnermeier, A. Crockett, C. Goodhart,H. Shin, Geneva Report on the World Economy Series, 11, ICMB/CEPR/NBER, May 2009.

-Valuation, Regulation and Liquidity, Financial Stability Review, Bank of France, Autumn 2008.

-Redesigning the regulation of pensions and other financial products, with J. Nugee, Oxford Review of Economic Policy, Pensions, Vol 2, January 2006.

-The Seven Rules of Foreign Exchange, Quarterly Journal of Central Banking, A. Persaud, May 2004.

-Liquidity Black Holes, Risk Books, Ed.
-2003.